-PGCert Education (Mentoring in Early Childhood) MAED4064 Mentoring and Coaching MAED4156 Mentoring Skills and Quality Enhancement in Early Childhood MAED4007 or other Negotiated Learning - pr PGCert Education MAED4157 Pedagogy, MAED4158 MAED4159 Effective (Leading Early Years Policy and Practice in Communication and Early Years Practice Practice) the Early Years Collaboration in the and Pedagogy Early Years These three modules are available via flexible delivery Leadi ng to: PGDip Education MAED4006 MAED4001 Any available modules (Early Childhood) Contemporary Issues Research Methods or in early childhood not in Education: theory, any available module if undertaken or a policy and practice exiting with a PGDip negotiated learning module on a theme in EC MA Education (Early MAED4440 40 credit dis sertation on a theme in Any available module.
-Childhood) Early Childhood , or MA Education (Early Childhood) MAED4460 60 credit dissertation on a theme in EC.
+PGCert Education (Mentoring in Early Childhood) MAED4064 Mentoring and Coaching MAED4156 Mentoring Skills and Quality Enhancement in Early Childhood MAED4007 or other Negotiated Learning C or PGCert Education (Leading Early Years MAED4157 Pedagogy, Policy and Practice in MAED4158 Communication and MAED4159 Effective Early Years Practice Practice) the Early Years Collaboration in the Early Years and Pedagogy These three modules are available via flexible delivery Leadi ng to: PGDip Education (Early Childhood) MAED4006 Contemporary Issues in Education: theory, policy and practice MAED4001 Research Methods or any available module if exiting with a PGDip Any available modules in early childhood not undertaken or a negotiated learning module on a theme in EC MA Education (Early Childhood) MAED4440 40 credit dissertation on a theme in Any available module.
+Early Childhood or MA Education (Early Childhood) MAED4460 60 credit dissertation on a theme in EC.